My Ghost Stories

 I’ve never seen a ghost - yet.
 I’ve seen movements out of the corner of my eye.
 I’ve been afraid in a dark room.
 I’ve heard noises, but I haven’t seen any definitive proof.
 Still, I am a believer in ghosts.
 I do not believe every ghost story, but I don't think that every paranormal experience that has ever been told was made up or was a figment of the storyteller's imagination.
 Below are my limited but treasured paranormal experiences.
-Without being scared out of my mind or encountering anything evil, I hope to have more experiences that will give some weight to my beliefs.
+Without being scared out of my mind or encountering anything evil, I hope to encounter further experiences that will provide some credibility to my beliefs.

-One Halloween, I was roaming the neighborhood with my sisters usual.
-My sister snapped a picture of my back turned as I stood in a zombie pose.
+One Halloween, I was roaming the neighborhood with my sisters as usual.
+One of my sisters snapped a picture of my back turned as I stood in a zombie pose.
 On the screen around me were several orbs.
 I’ve taken pictures of the street at night and never had orbs show up.
 It only makes sense that they would appear on All Hallows Eve.

 Orbs are fairly common in pictures, but there is no rhyme or reason as to why they appear and when.
 I've seen them show up in the daytime, nighttime, inside, outside and in any kind of lighting.
 They also appear in different areas of the photo.
 Usually, a person is in the shot, and the orbs float nearby.
 They haven't been proven to be evidence of spirit activity, but paranormal believers like to link them as such.
-I've yet to capture a mist or outline of a human being, but I still get excited when an orb pops up in a picture, usually when I least expect it.
+I've yet to capture a mist or outline of a human being, but I still get excited when an orb pops up in a picture, especially at a time when ghosts may be lurking about.

 Photos from the Accident